Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Introduction

 In \cite{Zou2017} a distribution-agnostic methodology is proposed for a the particularization of~\eqref{hyp:general} where the distributions are identical for each for each referential, i.e.~$F_{0j} = F_0$.
 However, instead of detection, the authors consider identifying the set of anomalous subjects.
 In \cite{delaigle2009} a setting quite different from ours is considered, where observations with unspecified distribution are tested to have mean equal to the mean of auxiliary observations.
 The higher criticism is used, and calibration guarantees are given asymptotically.
 In \cite{Kurt2020}, yet another different setting is considered in change-point detection with unknown distributions, where the subjects are observed in real-time and a period is guaranteed to be free of anomalies.
 The statistics used are shown to be bounded under the null, and power properties are shown empirically.

-The hypothesis testing problem~\eqref{hyp:general} has been discussed for various parametric settings for $t=1$, initially for normal settings by \cite{MR1456646} and \cite{Donoho2004}.
+The hypothesis testing problem~\eqref{hyp:general} has been discussed for various parametric settings for $t=1$, initially for normal settings by \cite{MR1456646} (see also Chapter 8 in \cite{Ingster2003}) and \cite{Donoho2004}.
 For our setting, the parametric heteroskedastic normal location model considered by \cite{TonyCai2011} --- later extended in \cite{Cai2014} --- is particularly relevant, as our detection boundary is shown to have the same form as in that work.
+In this model the variance of the anomalous observations constitutes an unknown nuisance parameter.

+In \cite{Laurent2012} a more extensive model is considered where anomalies may have varying magnitudes and observations may have subject-specific variance, but this variance structure is assumed known.
+The authors study the minimax separation rate of the problem, which they define as the smallest $L^2$ distance of the anomalous magnitudes to zero such that a test exists with prescribed power (under sparsity constraints).
+The authors provide upper and lower bounds of this separation rate, depending on the structure of the problem.
+The same setting is considered in \cite{Chhor2024}, but the analysis extended for general $L^p$ norms, and the provided upper and lower bounds of the separation rate are always matching.

 Heteroskedasticity has also been considered in a different parametric setting in \cite{Arias-Castro2018b}, but here the anomalies are assumed to have the same mean as the null observations, instead allowing the variance to change with the sample size.
 As we do not make the latter restriction, the detection boundary related to that in \cite{TonyCai2011} arises.
 We assume no dependencies between subjects, unlike \cite{Hall2008, HJ09} that consider the effect of dependencies on the higher criticism in a parametric setting.